 We’ve calculated the 98th percentile based on the raw data sent to InfluxBD, which is equivalent to the data for LoadRunner Analysis.
 The result has matched the data shown by Grafana+lnfluxBD (0.017):

-In the LoadRunner Analysis specification it’s written that the software applies granularity to the summary report.
-LoadRunner Analysis adapts the values to its own algorithm using the set granularity values, which distorts the data.
+In the LoadRunner Analysis specification, it’s written that the software applies granularity to the summary report.
+LoadRunner Analysis adapts the values to its algorithm using its own set of granularity values, which distorts the data.

 LoadRunner Analysis Summary data only.
 The root of the problem